-Into Film Clubs provide opportunities to watch, review and make film.
-Start yours today.
+Into Film Clubs provide opportunities to watch, review and make films.

 This essential piece of cinema captures Brooklyn at a time when it was predominantly home to communities of African-American, Latin American and Italian families, amongst others.
 Spike Lee stars as Mookie, a young man working at an Italian pizzeria who is struggling to earn enough to support his girlfriend and their child but lacks ambition.
 Frustrated by his boss Sal’s son, who makes racist remarks about the black people in the neighbourhood, and the fact a ‘wall of fame’ in the pizzeria does not include any black stars, Mookie and friends demand for them to change it.
 When Sal refuses, tensions begin to rise, escalating into a shocking conflict that affects the whole neighbourhood.
 Although it’s a quintessential 80s film, it offers a timeless exploration on gentrification, racism in American and inner-city communities.

-Powerful epic from famed director Spike Lee about the life of late African-American black liberation movement leader Malcolm X.
+Powerful epic from famed director Spike Lee about the life of late African-American Civil Rights leader Malcolm X.

 Campus-based satire dissecting contemporary racial politics by following four African-American students studying at a privileged university.

 This powerful Spike Lee satire sees a black writer, tired of the TV station he works at, plan to make a show so culturally insensitive he'll be fired.

 Club Leaders can rate films!
 Help other club leaders decide if this film is suitable for use in their film club by giving it a rating.Rate this film

 For Black History Month 2021, we've brought together teachers and young people to discuss what Black icons from The British Isles should get the film treatment.